Profiles are designed to give you helpful information to hire the right pro. So take a look through:

-- Reviews matter.
-Reviews can offer valuable information about a professional’s timeliness, technical skills, qualifications, and quality of work.
-Verified reviews are reviews from customers who hired pros on Thumbtack, while Unverified reviews are from customers who found the pro somewhere else.
-You can also see how the pro responded to reviews to gauge how they treat their customers.
+Customer reviews.
+See what past customers say about a pro.
+Verified reviews are from customers who hired a pro on Thumbtack, while unverified reviews are from customers who found the pro somewhere else.
+You can also see how a pro responded to reviewers, which can help you understand how they interact with their customers.